 Turn the mixer to low speed and, with it still running, add half of the flour.
 Drizzle in half the milk.
 Repeat with the remaining flour, milk and rum.
 Continue mixing only until homogenous.

 Shut off the mixer and scrape the bowl down with a spatula and stir, if necessary, to incorporate any lumps of batter around the sides of the bowl.

 Divide the batter evenly between the two sheet pans and use an offset spatula to spread the batter into an even layer.
 Rap the pans against the counter a few times to dislodge any air bubbles.

-Bake for five minutes.
+Bake for 5 minutes.
 You'll notice at this time some uneven bubbling occurring in the cakes.
 Remove the cakes from the oven and shake gently or rap against the counter to deflate the bubbles.
-Rotate the cake pans and continue baking another five minutes or until uniformly pale-golden and spongy to the touch.
+Rotate the cake pans and continue baking another 5 minutes or until uniformly pale-golden and spongy to the touch.

 Set aside to cool until needed.

 In a small pot, bring the milk to a simmer over medium heat.